unChaz/sci-fi-5e/versions/0.1.0/sci_fi_srd_v0.1.0.md

 Since childhood you’ve retreated to the comfortable world of cyberspace.

 Skill Proficiencies: Computers, Tinker.
-Choose 1 from [Sneak, Investigate, Trickery] Tool Proficiency: Choose one: [Slicer’s Kit, Forgery Kit]
+Choose 1 from [Stealth, Investigate, Trickery] Tool Proficiency: Choose one: [Slicer’s Kit, Forgery Kit]

-**Stealthy Slicer**: You have advantage on Sneak checks when trying to hack a system unnoticed.
+**Stealthy Slicer**: You have advantage on Stealth checks when trying to hack a system unnoticed.

 ## Criminal/Spy
 You are an experienced criminal with a history of breaking the law.
 You have spent a lot of time among other criminals and still have contacts within the criminal underworld.
 You’re far closer than most people to the world of murder, theft, and violence that pervades the underbelly of civilization.

-Skill Proficiencies: Sneak.
+Skill Proficiencies: Stealth.
 Choose 1 from [Trickery, Charm, Intimidation] Tool Proficiencies: Thieve’s Tools.
 Choose 1 from [Forgery Kit, Poisoner’s Kit, Disguise Kit]

 Criminal Contact: You have a reliable and trustworthy contact who acts as your liaison to a network of other criminals.
 You know how to get messages to and from your contact.